inkcontent/dev-manual/docs/_sources/getting-started/quickStart.rst.txt

    <iframe width="100%" height="392" src="https://www.youtube.com/embed/PXwtQPNyGLU?rel=0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
    <br><br>

-To quickly get started creating INK plugins, follow the steps below.
+Quickly get started creating your own INK plugins by following these easy steps.

 #.
-Install INK CLI tool ``inkplugin`` globally using ``npm install -g inkplugin``
+Install the INK CLI tool ``inkplugin`` globally using ``npm install -g inkplugin``
 #.
-Create INK Plugin project using ``inkplugin create <your-project-name>``
+Create an INK Plug-in project using ``inkplugin create <your-project-name>``
 #.
-Start writing your plugin code in the ``main.js`` using INK APIs_.
+Start writing your plug-in code in this ``main.js`` using our INK APIs_.

 .. note::

-    Under ``engines`` section in ``package.json``, cli tool will automatically add the latest version for INK Editor support. you can change it as per your needs.
+    Under the ``engines`` section in ``package.json``, the CLI tool will automatically add the latest version of the INK Editor Support.
+Feel free to change this according to your need.

-In its simplest form, the plugin main entry JS file looks like this.
+In its simplest form, the plug-in main entry JS file looks like this:

 .. code-block:: javascript
     :linenos: